rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 {{% chapter_header "Webpack Addons" "webpack-addons" %}}

 Webpack has a large ecosystem of {{% a_blank "plugins" "https://webpack.js.org/plugins/" %}}.
 Several of them are already used implicitly by using Webpack development or production modes.
 However, there are also other Webpack plugins which improve your Webpack bundle experience.
-For instane, let's introduce addons which can be used optionally to analyze and visualize your Webpack bundle.
+For instance, let's introduce addons which can be used optionally to analyze and visualize your Webpack bundle.
 In your *package.json*, introduce a new npm script for your build process, but this time with Webpack addons:

 {{< highlight javascript "hl_lines=6" >}}
 {